grafana/tempo/docs/sources/tempo/traceql/metrics-queries/functions.md

 ## The `compare` function

-The `compare` function is used to split the stream of spans into two groups: a selection and a baseline.
+The `compare` function is used to split a set of spans into two groups: a selection and a baseline.
 It returns time-series for all attributes found on the spans to highlight the differences between the two groups.
 This is a powerful function that is best understood by looking at example outputs below.

-The function is used like other metrics functions: when it's placed after any search query, and converts it into a metrics query:
+The function is used like other metrics functions: when it's placed after any trace query, it converts the query into a metrics query:
 `...any spanset pipeline... | compare({subset filters}, <topN>, <start timestamp>, <end timestamp>)`

 Example: